 TA142 Acting II: Vocal Expression

 Studies the methods, techniques and theory of acting as an art form, with an emphasis on vocal production.
 Performance of laboratory exercises and cuttings from plays are the basic teaching approaches, including vocal imitations.
-Also offered as TAO504 for no credit or grade.

 TA143 Acting III: Scenework